Representation and reconstruction of covariance operators in linear inverse problems: Principal components of indirectly observed functions

 Suppose now we are in the case of a single forward operator $K$.
 Combining Steps 2--3 of Algorithm~\ref{alg:InversefPCA}, and moving the normalization step from $(z_l)$ to $f_h$, we obtain the iterations

-The obtained algorithm depends on the data only through $\sum_{l=1}^m (\vect{y}_l \vect{y}^T_l)$ that up to a constant is the covariance matrix computed on the sensors space.
+The obtained algorithm depends on the data only through $\sum_{l=1}^m \vect{y}_l \vect{y}^T_l$ that up to a constant is the covariance matrix computed on the sensors space.
 The proposed algorithm can thus be applied to situations where the observations $\{\vect{y}_l\}$ are not available, but we are given only the associated $s \times s$ covariance matrix on the sensors space, computed from $\{\vect{y}_l\}$.
+This could be of interest in situations where the temporal resolution is very high and the spatial resolution is low, therefore it is convenient to store the covariance matrix rather than the entire set of observations.